-For example, you upload an image in the server, now the Lambda function will work for you and will automatically resize the image according to the device a user is using, be it mobile, laptop, desktop or a tablet.
+For example, if you upload an image to the server, now the Lambda function will work for you and will automatically resize the image according to the device a user is using, be it mobile, laptop, desktop, or tablet.

 To use Lambda services, you need to make a plan that will be “pay as you use.”
 This means you’ll need to pay only for what you are using.

-AWS Lambda also helps developers to scale the applications by running the required codes whenever someone triggers.
+AWS Lambda also helps developers scale the applications by running the required codes whenever someone triggers.

 How it works: